Li-SNN/CSNN/README.md

-# CSNN
+# QI-CSNN
-The CSNN code will be upload here
+The QI-CSNN code will be upload here